KimIlWoo04/AWS_FCJ_Internship_Report_Woo/content/4-EventParticipated/4.2-Event2/_index.md

 ### Event Objectives

-To provide a comprehensive, hands-on introduction to AWS's Artificial Intelligence, Machine Learning, and Generative AI services.
-The workshop aims to equip participants with a foundational understanding of the core platforms—Amazon SageMaker and Amazon Bedrock—enabling them to understand how to build, deploy, and scale intelligent solutions, with a specific focus on the practical application of Generative AI.
+This workshop offers a practical, foundational introduction to AWS's AI, ML, and Generative AI services.
+Participants will gain core knowledge of Amazon SageMaker and Amazon Bedrock, learning how to construct, launch, and manage intelligent solutions.
+A key focus is placed on the hands-on application of Generative AI.

 ### Host